 Fast forward to a rainy bus ride home where we were all totally exhausted.
 The weather was pretty bad but luckily we had filled our backpacks and tote bags full of meats, cheeses, vegetables, fruits, breads and wine that we had found in Sorrento.
 I built the spread out across our kitchen table and it was truly a sight to be seen.
 We ate the entire spread for dinner and passed out immediately afterward.
 And to be honest, I might have eaten the entire pound of gorgonzola dolce doused in local honey that night.
 I still dream about that glorious gorgonzola dolce.
 Gah it was magic.

-Path of the Gods Hike
+Path of the Gods Hike along the Amalfi Coast

 The next day, we decided to give into my brother’s biggest desire and try our luck with the Path of the Gods hike which spans the length of the Amalfi Coast.
 Heavy rainfall and mudslides had occurred the week before we visited, so most of the local tour guides had cancelled their excursions because of dangerous conditions.
 I wanted to give up on the idea instantly but to my dismay, the rest of the family decided they weren’t scared and just like that, we became our own tour guides.

 The plan was to hike for an hour and turn around so that we avoided the parts of the trails that had been washed away.
 Unlike here in America where there are signs everywhere warning you of potential safety issues, in Italy, they use little dots of red spray paint and it’s honestly sketch as fuck.
 Also, the one time I leaned on a handrail, the wood had rotted, and it fell to the ground so there was that, too.